bhauman/bhauman.github.com/drafts/inline-eval.md

 It's hard to get people to try things outside their experience.
 It's natural to resist unfamiliar ideas and dismiss them.
 Many who read this will likely respond by arguing that this kind of interactivity isn't necessary or useful.
-However, in my experience, that simply isn't true.
+However, in my humble opinion, that simply isn't true.
 People who have never truly engaged with this workflow often underestimate its value.